 Focus groups of teachers and administrators from the original 70 REAC3H Network Leadership Districts provided direct support to the development of the State's ESEA Flexibility Request.
 Leadership Districts sent a total of 22 teachers and their representatives to provide input during the Community Engagement Forum (see Attachment 2B: Summary of Public Input from Community Engagement Forum).
 In addition, administrators from the lead districts were invited to participate in ESEA Working Groups that met face-to-face and electronically throughout the development of the request.
 The underlying structures as well as many of the specifics in Sections 2.A, 2.B, 2.C, 2.D, 2.E, 2.F, and 2.G are a direct result of these ESEA Working Groups.
+ESEA Working Groups continue with input to improve processes for accountability and differentiated support for schools.

 Since approval of Oklahoma's ESEA Flexibility Request, ongoing conversations with educators through focus groups and advisory committees have provided insight and understanding about implementation; consequences, both intended and unintended; planning; accountability; and revision of the request as well as state legislation and regulation reflected in the request.
+Beginning with the 2015-2016 School, the OSDE will begin meeting quarterly with an ESEA Advisory Committee with representative stakeholders.

 Public Comments: Additional comments from LEAs and the public regarding the ESEA Flexibility Request are provided in Attachment 2C: Public Comments.
-These messages informed the final touches on the initial request in November 2011, with public comments from additional Amendments and this Extension Request also provided in the attachments section.
+These messages informed the final touches on the initial request in November 2011, with public comments from additional amendments and this Extension Request also provided in the attachments section.